Western Science and Medicine

 A body-based approach to Marshall Rosenberg’s Nonviolent Communication.

-I trained with Marshall and others in NVC and have taught it individually and to groups in schools and spiritual communities.
-Over the years, I have integrated NVC with Focusing for a more body-based approach.
-I offer courses in LiNC and find it to be very useful both in individual and in group work.
+I trained with Marshall and others in NVC and have taught it individually and to groups, some convoked specifically for communication training, some in schools and spiritual communities.
+Over the years, I have integrated NVC with Focusing for a more body-based approach; I offer courses in LiNC and find it to be very useful both in individual and in group work.

 Using Felt Sense interpretation (see Focusing, above), working with dreams is integral to my private practice.

 I also appreciate the work of Rudolf Steiner in speaking to his understanding of the nature of the evolving human consciousness out of which different philosophies and spiritual perspectives originated.
-And I appreciate the writings of certain Eastern philosophers, such as Dignaga and Dharmakirti, because of the way that they consciously address the need to meet readers of different levels and structures of consciousness with different arguments.
+And, though a novice in the subject, I appreciate the writings of certain Eastern philosophers, such as Dignaga and Dharmakirti, because of the way that they consciously address the need to meet readers of different levels and structures of consciousness with different arguments.